 Bear left on a grassy path and walk between a fence and the hedges of gardens.
-The path does a 90 degree turn then goes under a railway bridge.
-Follow the treeline on your right until you find a stile.
-Cross the stile then a small bridge and walk across a field (traditional name, Lower Meadow) towards a house.
+After a kissing gate the path does a 90 degree turn then goes under a railway bridge.
+Follow the treeline on your right and go through a kissing gate, then cross a small bridge.
+Walk across a field (traditional name, Lower Meadow) towards the house.
 As you approach the house go through a field gate onto a surfaced driveway.

 Walk past the house then turn left and go through a field gate.
-Walk diagonally across the field (traditional name Upper Meadow) towards a stile.
+Walk diagonally across the field (traditional name Upper Meadow) towards a kissing gate.

 Turn left between two fences

-Look for a stile on your right, cross it and walk through a belt of conifers.
-Emerge onto a road, cross it and cross a stile.
+Look for a gap on your right and walk through a belt of conifers.
+Emerge onto a road, cross it and pass through a kissing gate.

-) Go straight ahead across a strip of grass and over a second stile onto another road (Caution: This is a quarry road used by heavy lorries.)
-Cross the road and a stile into a field (traditional name: Horse Pasture.)
-Walk diagonally across the field to a stile in the corner.
-Cross the stile and small bridge.
+Go straight ahead across a strip of grass through a second kissing gate onto another road (Caution: This is a quarry road used by heavy lorries.)
+Cross the road and another kissing gate into a field (traditional name: Horse Pasture).
+Walk diagonally across the field to a kissing gate in the corner.
+Pass through the gate and cross the small bridge.

 Bear right and walk with woodland on your right and a large sand quarry on your left.
 Follow the edge of the quarry and woodland.